 - Wireless: With wireless video doorbells, setup was often as easy as peel and stick.
 However, we did have to worry about battery life and buying new batteries periodically, if they weren’t chargeable.
 But one advantage over wired devices is that if the power went out, our wireless video doorbell stayed on.

 - Wired: Wired video doorbells often connect with a home’s existing doorbell and chime setup, meaning you’ll have to remove your existing doorbell.
 This may be a bit more complicated if you’re renting, although it is possible to do it without sacrificing your security deposit (more on that below).
 Now, one disadvantage of wired video doorbells is that if your power goes off, so will your video doorbell, which is why we recommend getting one with cellular backup, meaning it uses data from cellular towers as opposed to Wi-Fi.
-This is typically only available with video doorbells that work with a larger security system like Nest or Blue by ADT; to learn more about your options, read our Nest Doorbell review and our Blue by ADT review.
+This is typically only available with video doorbells that work with a larger security system like Nest or ADT Self Setup; to learn more about your options.

 Homeowners vs. Renters